Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 window.ic.plug.requestConnect()
 ```

-> Because of browser security restrictions, access to the Plug extension API is only allowed from pages acessed via Http.
+> Because of browser security restrictions, access to the Plug extension API is only allowed from pages accessed via HTTP.
 You'd be allowed to interact with it via the current documentation [page](https://docs.plugwallet.ooo/getting-started/connect-to-plug/), but not the default options page `chrome-extension://xxxx/options.html`, for example.

 A `Plug notification` window will pop-up, displaying the following interface that requesting the user to `Allow` or `Decline` the connection to their wallet: